Souravgoswami/cowspeak-deb/README.md

 Display an animal with a random quote or your own text.

 It depends on `ruby`.
 We recommend you using `Ruby 2.4.0+`.
-If you got any other error suddenly, just notify us, and we will fix them as soon as possible!

 Note that this is only for GNU/Linux systems.
 There's a `cowspeak` repo that can run locally without any root permission.
 The repo is here: